 Discussion

 This study aimed at disentangling the different mechanisms that influence bat-vehicle collision risks: (1) density of individuals recorded from the road edge, (2) position in the zone at risk (low flight height over the road), (3) bat-vehicle co-occurrence, and (4) flight path orientation.
 Disentangling those mechanisms was possible thanks to three-dimensional acoustic flight path tracking of bat behaviour at roads on a large scale (French Mediterranean region) on a large amount of data (122,294 bat passes).
-Our results demonstrate heterogeneity in the influence of explanative variables on the four response variables, depending on species.
+Our results demonstrate heterogeneity in the influence of explanatory variables on the four response variables, depending on species.

 Local landscape type

 The effect of local landscape type on density was heterogeneous according to species.
 For example, perpendicular tree rows led to a higher density of P. pygmaeus compared to simple parallel tree rows, and forest edges led to a higher density of H. savii compared to simple parallel tree rows.
-It is rather unlikely that the structural composition (density and orientation of linear vegetation) is the only explanation for these differences, because other confounding effects may very well increase bat density also, such as the different tree species that were often associated with a type of landscape(Rachwald et al., 2016).
+It is rather unlikely that the structural composition (density and orientation of linear vegetation) is the only explanation for these differences, because other confounding effects may very well increase bat density also, such as the different tree species that were often associated with a type of landscape; for example, it is known that P. pygmaeus prefers riparian habitats (Rachwald et al., 2016).

 Interestingly, landscape type did not produce similar effects on bat density and on bat flight behaviour.
 Indeed, in the case of P. pipistrellus for instance, bat density was the highest in perpendicular tree rows formed by small streams.
 However, local landscapes eliciting the highest proportion of flights at collision risk for this species were forests.
 This type of landscape was in fact a very high factor of presence at risk for most species and guilds, as we expected.
 Vegetation density may play an important role here.
 Indeed, parallel tree rows consisted in individual planted trees with gaps of 10 to 20 m while forests had dense shrub layers most of the time.
 Tree rows probably allow bats to benefit from the edge effect (i.e. easy access to flying insects abundant in or near tree foliage) (Brigham et al., 1997; Evans et al., 2003; Verboom and Spoelstra, 1999) without needing to fly directly above the road, contrarily to forest landscapes with hard edges, which act as conduits (Kalcounis-Rueppell et al., 2013).
-In addition, for the LRE guild, results show that bat-vehicle co-occurrence was higher at double parallel tree rows compared to simple parallel tree rows.
-It seems difficult to provide a straight-forward explanation here, but the higher social activity of N. leisleri that we recorded at double parallel tree rows could be linked to less vehicle avoidance.

 Contrary to our expectations, landscape types were not selected to explain the orientation of flight trajectories.
 Our results show that even in the presence of a perpendicular tree row or in the absence of trees, bats fly most of the time parallel to the road axis.
 This supports the idea, not often enough emphasised in collision risk assessments, that bats may use roads as corridors, because road verges may offer foraging opportunities by attracting more insects than adjacent habitats (Medinas et al., 2019; Villemey et al., 2018), and because of the verge effect when trees are present (Brigham et al., 1997; Kalcounis-Rueppell et al., 2013; Verboom and Spoelstra, 1999).
 According to our results, it should be considered that on secondary roads, bats following the road axis may be as common as bats crossing roads, and that mitigation measures should deal with these two types of movements.